🖥 TAP TO SAVE 50% WITH CODE THANKS

 The elite quarterbacks of the 2025 season are starting to separate themselves from the pack.
 Mainstays such as Patrick Mahomes and Josh Allen are playing well.
 However, we are welcoming players such as Baker Mayfield, Sam Darnold, and Daniel Jones to the big stage.
 It is a great year to be a reclamation quarterback in the NFL.

 On the flip side, we are watching continual struggles from the young guns in the league.
 Cameron Ward continues to have issues on an inept team.
 Others, such as Bryce Young, C.J.
-Stroud, and Jaxson Dart have flashed signs of greatness, but they are very inconsistent.
+Stroud, and Jaxson Dart, have flashed signs of greatness, but they are very inconsistent.
 It is the same story in a different year.
 Overall, NFL quarterback play has been solid in 2025.

 With the second half of the season nearly upon us, let's take a look at where each quarterback stands.
-Many quarterbacks thrive over the second half of the season.
+Many quarterbacks thrive in the second half of the season.
 We have definitely not seen the best play from several quarterbacks.
 Let's dive in.

 Editor's Note: Stay on top of your draft prep with RotoBaller’s fantasy football rankings, featuring expert analysis, ADPs, and draft insights for both PPR and non-PPR leagues.